miwamasa/Memos/02-14 LLM updates.md

 	- So we have created a new section in the RAG overview to summarize and help you keep track of insights into the latest RAG techniques.
 - Nvidia releases canary-1b
 	- https://huggingface.co/spaces/nvidia/canary-1b
+	- With 1 billion parameters, Canary-1B supports automatic speech-to-text recognition (ASR) in 4 languages (English, German, French, Spanish) and translation from English to German/French/Spanish and from…
+- Bard は Gemini（ジェミニ）になります！
 	-

 ## 2/5